gertalot/cursor-rules/README.md

-# Context Engineering Rules for Cursor
+# Spec-driven development for Cursos

-A collection of Cursor rules that help you automate your software development process with AI, using [Context Engineering](https://github.com/coleam00/context-engineering-intro).
+A collection of Cursor rules that help you automate your software development process with AI, using spec-driven development.
 It's like vibe coding but, because you're putting an effort into planning, with much better results.

 These rules are inspired by some of the interesting things people are learning about prompt engineering.
 Most of the very clever people online are using [Claude Code](https://https://claude.ai/), which I would love to try out, but I'm using up my Cursor subscription first before switching. 😊

+It's also inspired by [Kiro](https://kiro.dev), AWS' new code assistant.
+It uses [EARS (Easy Approach to Requirements Syntax)](https://alistairmavin.com/ears/) as a clear, unambiguous way to describe requirements.

 ## Prerequisites

 - [Cursor](https://www.cursor.com/)
 - [Context7 MCP Server](https://github.com/upstash/context7) - optional but extremely useful
 - [Playwright MCP Server](https://github.com/microsoft/playwright-mcp) - optional but also useful
-- a POSIX called `sh` on your PATH (if you want to run the install script)

 ## Installation